RickCruzz/Spark-EssentialsRJVM/README.md

 ### results.scala
 Inside this file is defined the Main method that receives on the arguments the input file (PARQUET) previous generated by the processor method.
+If you want to save the resulting dataframes into a parquet file just add 1 to a second arg.
-And if the user wants to Output the Resulting Dataframes to a Golden Layer.
-By default this output is disabled, please inform 1 to enable it.
+By default this output is disabled.

 ### hotspot.scala
 Trying to understand some patterns and finding some good Insights about the dataset, I've find on the NY Data website, information about the precincts of the New York City.
-In this file we have the main function that receives the precincts.csv file and returns the list of the Borough that have more Traffic Violations assigned.
+In this file we have the main method that receives two arguments: the main Dataset file (PARQUET) and the precincts.csv file and returns the list of the Borough that have more Traffic Violations assigned.
+This file will output the results from this file to a folder called Golden Layer, with the resulting dataframe saved as Parquet.

 ## Questions to answer with the dataset and Insights
 The dataset described here was downloaded 07/29/2022 and have 83.182.274 rows.

 ### 1 - Identifying Outliers.
-My first approach was to answer and trying to find some good Insights about this data.
+My first approach was to answer and trying to find some Insights about this data information.
-But I've found that the dataset is not very clean and has some outliers.
+But I've found that the dataset is not very clean and has some outliers that need attention.

-The first finding was that we have some inaccurate data.
-On various Columns, but for this analysis I'm investigating: `State` `Issue_Date` and `Violations`
+The first finding was that we have some inaccurate data, on various Columns, for this analysis I'm pointing: `State` `Issue_Date` and `Violations`
 On the `States` we have 70 Distinct `States` and  219.274 (0,26%) records from 99, 88 or Null.
 For understand why we Have 70 distincts possible States the file on [NYC Plate Types and State Codes](http://www.nyc.gov/html/dof/html/pdf/faq/stars_codes.pdf)